Eschatologue/CM_wiki/docs/class/fighter/rune-knight.md

 **Inscription Equipment**{ .inl } You gain a set of Smith's Tools and you have proficiency with it.
 You also learn to speak, read and write Giant.

 **Learning Runes**{ .inl } You learn two Runes of your choice, from among the Runes described below, and each time you gain a level in this class, you can replace one Rune you know with a different one from this feature.
-You learn an additional Rune when you reach certain levels in this class: level 7 (3 runes), level 10 (4 runes) and level 15 (5 runes).
+You learn an additional Rune when you reach certain levels in this class: level 7 (3 runes), level 10 (4 runes), level 15 (5 runes), and level 18 (6 runes).

 **Inscribing Runes**{ .inl } Whenever you finish a **:rest-long: Long Rest**, you can touch a number of objects equal to the number of Runes you know, and you inscribe a different Rune onto each of the objects.
 To be eligible, an object must be a Weapon, a suit of Armour, a Shield, a piece of jewelry, or something else you can wear or hold in a hand.
 Your Rune remains on an object until you finish a **:rest-long: Long Rest**, and an object can bear only one of your Runes at a time.

 **Rune Charge**( .inl ) You have a number of Rune Charge(s) up to your Constitution modifier.
 Rune Charge(s) is expended whenever you use it to **Invoke** a rune's effect or other class feature.
 You regain one expended use when you finish a **:rest-short: Short Rest**, and you regain all expended uses when you finish a **:rest-long: Long Rest**.

-**Invoke**{ .inl } A Rune can be invoked for an effect detailed in its description.

 The following Runes are available to you when you learn a Rune.
 If a Rune has a level requirement, you must be at least that level in this class to learn the Rune.
 If a Rune requires a saving throw, your Rune Magic save DC equals `8 plus your Proficiency Bonus plus your Constitution modifier`.